On the error control of invariant causal prediction: Proofs

 \subsection{Proof of Theorem~\ref{thm:SimulBound}}

 This result directly follows from the fact that $t_{\alpha}(R)$ is equivalent to the simultaneous true discovery bound based on closed testing, as discussed in Section~\ref{sec:SimulTDICP}.
-We also give a self-contained proof below for completeness. \begin{proof}(Theorem~\ref{thm:SimulBound}) If $p^*_{\mN^*} > \alpha$, we have $|R \cap S^*| = |R \setminus \mN^*| \geq t_{\alpha}(R)$ by definition.
+For completeness, we also provide a self-contained proof that does not rely on closed testing. \begin{proof}(Theorem~\ref{thm:SimulBound}) Let $\mN^*= [m] \setminus S^*$ be the set of null causal predictors.